JanezSedeljsak/network-utils/README.md

+<h3>Random facts</h3>

+- The density `ρ` of an undirected graph `G` is defined as:
+$$ρ = \frac{m}{{n \choose 2}} = \frac{2m}{n(n-1)} = \frac{\langle k \rangle}{n-1}$$

+- The density `ρ` of a directed graph `G` is defined as:
+$$ρ = \frac{m}{n(n-1)} = \frac{\langle k_{in} \rangle}{n-1} = \frac{\langle k_{out}\rangle}{n-1}$$

+- For an undirected graph `G`, the node clustering coefficient `Ci` of a node `i` is defined as:
+$$Ci = \frac{ti}{{ki \choose 2}}$$
+where `ti` is the number of linked neighbors or triangles of `i`. `Ci` is 0 for `ki ≤ 1`.

+- The average clustering coefficient `<C>` is defined as:

+$$\langle C \rangle = \frac{1}{n} \sum_{i} Ci$$

+- **Geodesic Path**: The shortest path between two nodes in a graph, with the smallest number of edges (unweighted) or smallest sum of edge weights (weighted).

+- **Distance**: The length of the geodesic path between two nodes, counted by edges (unweighted) or sum of edge weights (weighted).

+- **Graph Diameter**: The greatest distance between any pair of nodes, i.e., the length of the longest geodesic path.

+- **Average Distance**: The mean distance between all node pairs, calculated by summing all distances and dividing by the total number of pairs.
+It indicates the overall connectivity of the graph.

+<h3>Graph types in the core</h3>

+- **Directed Graphs**: In these graphs, edges have a direction.
+That is, the edge from node A to node B is not the same as the edge from node B to node A.

+- **Undirected Graphs**: In these graphs, edges do not have a direction.
+The edge between node A and node B is the same as the edge between node B and node A.

+- **Multipartite Graphs**: These are graphs whose vertices can be divided into multiple disjoint sets such that no two graph vertices within the same set are adjacent.

+- **Multigraphs**: These are graphs which permit multiple edges (also called parallel edges), i.e., edges that have the same end nodes.
+Thus, two vertices may be connected by more than one edge.

+- **Weighted Graphs**: These are graphs in which each edge is assigned a numerical value or weight.

+- **Trees**: These are a type of graph that has no cycles and is completely connected.

+- **Planar Graphs**: These are graphs that can be embedded in the plane, i.e., they can be drawn on the plane in such a way that its edges intersect only at their endpoints.

+- **Hypergraphs**: In these graphs, an edge can connect any number of nodes, not just two.

+<h3>Types of networks</h3>

+- **Social Networks**: Nodes represent people or animals, and links represent interactions.
+Examples include Facebook, offline and online social networks, affiliation networks, and author/actor collaboration networks.

+- **Information Networks**: Nodes represent information sources, and links represent information flow.
+Examples include the Web, Twitter, citation networks, communication networks, and peer-to-peer networks.

+- **Technological Networks**: These are human-made infrastructures with technological constraints.
+Examples include the Internet, telephone networks, transportation networks, power grids, and software networks.

+- **Biological Networks**: These represent interactions between genes, cells, neurons in living beings.
+Examples include gene regulatory networks, metabolic networks, protein interaction networks, and neural networks.

+- Other types of networks include ecological networks, lexical networks, financial networks, sports networks, etc.

 <h3>Graph representations</h3>

 **Adjacency Matrix**: This is a two-dimensional matrix where the cell at the intersection of row i and column j indicates the presence (and possibly the weight) of an edge between vertices i and j.